mmcvay-pivotal/Node-String-Reverser/README.md

 # Node-String-Reverser

-Simple node.js application demonstrating registration with Eureka via Sidecar.
+Simple node.js application to be registered in Eureka via a Sidecar.